2025 Lifetime Data Science Conference

 Mei-Ling Ting Lee, University of Maryland, College Park

 Disease progression in a patient can be described mathematically as a stochastic process.
-The patient experiences a failure event when his/her latent disease progression first reaches a critical threshold level.
+The patient experiences a failure event when his/her disease progression first reaches a critical threshold level.
 This happening defines the failure event itself and the first hitting time (FHT) is the event time.
 First hitting time threshold regression (TR) models incorporate regression functions for parameters of the underlying stochastic process.
-The FHT TR models are intuitive and do not require the proportional hazards assumption, therefore represent a realistic alternative to the Cox model.
-To date, most FHT TR applications have been based on parametric families such as the Wiener processes or gamma processes.
-The only one key property needed for the FHT threshold regression model is that the disease process has stationary independent increments.
-Hence, we extend the threshold regression model to the family of Levy processes with cumulant generating function.
+The TR models are intuitive and do not require the proportional hazards assumption, therefore represent a realistic alternative to the Cox model.
+Recently the TR model has been extended to the family of processes with stationary independent increments and a cumulant generating function.
+Using the Markov property of the stationary independent increments, the TR models can easily handle longitudinal time-to-event data.
+I’ll demonstrate longitudinal threshold regression (LTR) and predictive inference using real data examples.
+Longitudinal threshold regression has also been extended to neural network applications.

 |